michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. If I say, Surely the darkness shall cover me; even the night shall be light about me.

-12. Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.hideth…: Heb. darkeneth notthe darkness and…: Heb. as is the darkness, so is the light
+12. Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.

 13. For thou hast possessed my reins: thou hast covered me in my mother’s womb.

-14. I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.right…: Heb. greatly
+14. I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.

-15. My substance was not hid from thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.substance: or, strength, or, body
+15. My substance was not hid from thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.

-16. Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.all…: Heb. all of themwhich…: or, what days they should be fashioned
+16. Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.

 17. How precious also are thy thoughts unto me, O God! how great is the sum of them!